tiabas/oauth2-provider-rails/README.md

       end
     end

+A successful response look similar to the one below:

+    {
+      "code": "O0RfagVSxCn6svUlxLQvSNSpCCnImfMv2zifYDPZXO19wiPYxMzQ1MDEzNzU3",
+      "state": "xyz"
+    }

 ## Step 3
 After the application receives the authorization code, it may exchange the authorization code for an access token and a refresh token.
 A request needs to be made to the token endpoint.
 The request will need to include the client id, authorization code and optionally, the redirect URI.
 The host name in